OllieOlzu/Easy-32-bit-C-kernel-to-ISO/README.md

 # THINGS YOU CAN CUSTOMISE

 You can customise kernel.c of cource to change what code get executed, but apart from that you can change grub.cfg (found in iso/boot/grub/grub.cfg) where you can make a gui get displayed and time out by changing the timeout variable.
 You can also change the name of the ISO file that gets made by changing variables.sh, and also if QEMU should run when build.sh is run.

+IMPORTANT: Make sure to allways run reset.sh BEFORE changing variables.sh, otherwise the previous ISO file sill still be there when reset.sh is run.